MAGNETISM FOR KIDS

 Try this experiment again with other things between the magnet and the pin or nail.
 Try a sheet of paper, a sheet of rubber, a sheet of plastic, and a sheet or cardboard.
 Try a sheet of glass.

 A game to play

-Print out this soccer player and paste onto a piece of stiff white card.
+Cut out a soccer player as shown and paste onto a piece of stiff white card.
 Cut out carefully.
 Make several of these soccer players.

 You will need several corks.
 Cut a slot across each cork and fix in a soccer player.
 Use a little glue.
 Into the bottom of each cork stick a large steel-headed drawing pin (thumb tack).
-Fix strong magnets to the end of a ruler or a piece of wood.
+Fix strong magnets to the end of a ruler or a piece of wood (see Figure 2).

 Mark a small soccer pitch on a piece of hardboard or a piece of glass.
 Put the layers on the pitch and move them from underneath the board by using the magnets.
 The magnet will attract the steel-headed drawing pin and move the players.
 Use a ping-pong ball for the soccer ball.

 A magnet has two ends which are called POLES.
 One is called a NORTH POLE and the other a SOUTH POLE.
 The north pole of a magnet is marked with the letter 'N' (see Figure 3).
 A round magnet is not marked with an 'N' but sometimes has a spot to show the north pole.

 The poles of a magnet look the same but they do not behave in the same way.

 Take two bar magnets and place them on a table.
 Carefully bring the north poles together.
 What happens?
 Do the experiment once more.
 The magnets push each other away (see Figure 4).

 Now try the north pole of one magnet and the south pole of the other magnet.
 This time the magnets 'stick' together (see Figure 5).
 Try this experiment several times to learn what happens.